 - CPT occurs during the course of the student's program of study.

 - Part-time CPT is 20 hours a week or less

 - Full-time CPT is more than 20 hours per week

 - Generally, students are limited to part-time CPT (20 hours or less per week); if student will also hold on-campus employment while pursuing CPT, the total combined hours cannot exceed 20 hours per week

 - Full-time CPT can be authorized in three situations:

 - during official University breaks (Thanksgiving, Winter, Spring, Summer).
-Summer is only a break period for students who were registered in Spring and will be continuing with program in Fall;
+Summer is only a break period for students who were registered in Spring and will be continuing with their program in Fall;

 - pursuant to registration in a formal internship class;

 - if student is in a graduate program that requires internship participation to graduate